After losing Mahomes, Chiefs and Henne hold off Browns 22-17

 “It kind of knocked the wind out of him and everything else,” Reid said after the game.
 “He’s doing great right now, which is a real positive as we look at this.
 He passed all the deals he needed to pass and we’ll see where it goes from here.”

-It remained with Cleveland when Karl Joseph picked off Henne in the end zone a few minutes later, but the Chiefs defense stuff Nick Chubb on first down, forced an incompletion and ultimately made Cleveland punt it away.
+It remained with Cleveland when Karl Joseph picked off Henne in the end zone a few minutes later, but the Chiefs stuffed Chubb on first down, forced an incompletion and ultimately made Cleveland punt.

+Henne’s gutsy scramble and Reid’s equally daring fourth-down call kept the Browns from having another chance.

+“It’s a little different when your quarterback goes down, someone so important to your offense and your team,” Kelce said, “but you have to throw it all into the same bucket of, ‘When adversity hits, what are you going to do?
+Where does your mind go?
+Where do we go from here as a team?’
+We rallied around Chad, gave him some confidence, knowing we were out there making plays every single snap, just like if Pat was out there.”

 BACK ON THE FIELD